 At the Cancer Centers of Southwest Oklahoma we understand that a diagnosis of Cancer is a life changing event.

-A nurse/patient navigator essentially is a problem solver and a highly resourceful individual.
+A nurse/patient navigator essentially is a problem solver and also a highly resourceful individual.

 The navigator is trained to anticipate, address, and overcome barriers to care and to guide patients through the health care system during a very difficult time.

-Nurse/patient navigators can help improve the quality of care patients receive, and nurse/patient navigation programs may help extend or even save patients’ lives.
-With the help of a nurse navigator, patients are:
+Nurse/patient navigators can also help improve the quality of care patients receive, and nurse/patient navigation programs may help extend or even save patients’ lives.
+With the help of a nurse navigator, we are able to:

 The result is that patients with suspicious findings have a greater chance of receiving a quick and timely diagnosis and any necessary treatments.
 In addition, services may be better coordinated and more consistent, resulting in improved outcomes.